Skip to main content

 • The Company makes each company of the Group to be thoroughly aware of its management strategies and Group Basic Policy on ERM in order to facilitate progress of ERM and dissemination of its culture throughout the overall Group.
 Each company of the Group establishes strategic risk management systems suitable for the nature of its operation, corporate scale and characteristic, such as developing rules pursuant to the Group Basic Policy on ERM in order to facilitate progress of ERM and dissemination of its culture throughout the overall Group.

-• The Company formulates business plans that are consistent with the Sompo Group Risk Appetite Statement through deliberations by the Global ExCo and allocates its capital to each business unit based on the growth potential and profitability.
+• The Company formulates business plans that are consistent with the Sompo Group Risk Appetite Statement through deliberations by the Group Executive Committee and allocates its capital to each business unit based on the growth potential and profitability.
 Each business unit takes risks within the range of allocated capital in an attempt to achieve profit objectives established in the business plan.
 The Company carries out ERM based on the principle of the PDCA cycle, in which changes in the operating environment and progress in plans are periodically reviewed and the plans and capital allocations are revised as needed.

 • The Company promotes the development of the function to ensure the appropriateness of the matters related to actuary of the entire Group (the Group's actuarial functions) by managing Group companies based on the Actuarial Basic Policy.